Fredholm determinant

 In mathematics, the Fredholm determinant is a complex-valued function which generalizes the determinant of a finite dimensional linear operator.
-It is defined for bounded operators on a Hilbert space which differ from the identity operator by a trace-class operator.
+It is defined for bounded operators on a Hilbert space which differ from the identity operator by a trace-class operator (i.e. an operator whose singular values sum up to a finite number).
 The function is named after the mathematician Erik Ivar Fredholm.

 Fredholm determinants have had many applications in mathematical physics, the most celebrated example being Gábor Szegő's limit formula, proved in response to a question raised by Lars Onsager and C. N. Yang on the spontaneous magnetization of the Ising model.